alex1kariuki/logger/README.md

 # logger

-Here is a test on how cabin logger works in node.js
+Trying out a logger service Cabin Logger and also healthchecks.io